Voog/voog-kit/README.markdown

 * `init`     - Initializes the local folder structure and files for a site
 * `manifest` - Generates a manifest.json file from the site's layout and asset files
-* `build`    - Renders all pages into static .html files
 * `pull`     - Fetches the layout and layout asset files for the given site
 * `push`     - Synchronizes your local changes with Edicy
 * `watch`    - Watches for file changes in the current directory